hybridink/hybrid.ink/submit/anthologies/small-loves/index.md

 ## About the anthology

 *Small Loves: A Queer Microfiction Anthology* is an anthology of micro- and flash-fiction edited by Madison Scott-Clary.
 It will comprise several pieces from diverse authors.
-The anthology will be released in both physical and eBook formats, and will be available.
+The anthology will be released in both physical and eBook formats.

-Submissions are not yet open, pending hammering out further details, but here is what {{site.brand}} will be looking for:
+Here is what {{site.brand}} will be looking for:

 Submission content
 :   We are looking for micro- and flash-fiction submissions that explore queer  and minority identities.
 There is no restriction on the gender, expression, orientation, relationship configuration, or ace/aro spectrum of the characters, but the stories should focus on those topics.
 There is no restriction on genre.